 Since Kalecki has already observed that capitalists choose what they spend, not what they earn, this implies that causation runs from investment to saving.
 That is, capitalist investment determines private saving.

-Keynes, of course, in a similar analysis showed that at the aggregate level, income is determined by investment, and that saving was a function of income.
-Thinking at the aggregate level enabled us to deduce that, in contrast to orthodox theory, investment is not determined by saving (e.g. through interest-rate adjustments), but rather investment determines saving through income adjustments.
+Keynes, of course, in a similar analysis showed that at the aggregate level, income is determined by investment, and that saving is a function of income.
+Thinking at the aggregate level enabled us to deduce that, in contrast to pre-Keynesian thinking, investment is not determined by saving (e.g. through interest-rate adjustments), but rather investment determines saving through income adjustments.
 If anyone still doubts, bear in mind that the orthodox explanation of investment and saving was shown to be invalid – a fallacy of composition – in the capital debates.
 If we start at the macro level, we would never have posited this theory in the first place.

 Kalecki's analysis can be extended to gain insight into some of the factors influencing the average (economy-wide) realized rate of profit, r, which roughly speaking can be represented as aggregate profit divided by the amount of fixed capital, K, tied up in production.
 That is, r = P/K. (For Marx, the denominator should also include outlays on raw materials and wages, but if the turnover period for these items is short relative to the accounting period under consideration – e.g. a year – the impact on the economy-wide rate of profit is small, and doesn't alter the basic issues under discussion.)